rikhuijzer/TuringTutorials/markdown/11-probabilistic-pca/11-probabilistic-pca.md

-## A basic PCA example
+## A basic example

-The idea of pPCA is to find a latent variable $z$ that can be used to describe hidden structure in our dataset.
+The idea of PCA is to find a latent variable $z$ that can be used to describe hidden structure in our dataset.
 We use a simple Gaussian prior for
 $$
 P(z) = \mathcal{N}(z | 0, I)